The 5 Biggest Stock Market Myths Busted

 The cost of investing in something that you don't fully understand far outweighs the cost of hiring an investment advisor.

-These are five biggest stock market myths.
+These are the five biggest stock market myths.
 I hope that after learning about these common investing myths you feel more confident in your own investment strategy.

 If you'd like to learn more about stock market investing visit our How to Invest In Stocks For Beginners post.